VirtusLab/git-machete-intellij-plugin/README.md

 A look at a Git Machete tab gives an instant answer to the questions:

 * What branches are in this repository?
-* What is going to be merged (rebased/pushed/pulled) and to what?
+* What is going to be merged (or rebased/pushed/pulled) and to what?

 With this plugin, you can maintain **small, focused, easy-to-review pull requests** with little effort.